ruby-rdf/rdf-ldp/IMPLEMENTATION.md

  for resources indended to be created or accessed over this server.
  - __6.2.3__ After delete, we supply `410 GONE` responses.
 Resourced deleted are treated as permanently deleted.
 Clients may recover them manually.
- - __6.2.5__ We are considering options for HTTP PATCH implementations.
+ - __6.2.5__ PATCH support is implemented with the LDPatch format and with SPARQL Update.
  - __6.2.6__ We do not infer content types (or LDP interaction models) from resource contents, instead relying exclusively on the headers defined and used by LDP.